-- (3) Amounts reflect payouts pursuant to the named executive officer's Appreciation Units under the 2017-2020 Retention Plan for the applicable fiscal year (which amounts are calculated and paid in U.S. Dollars for all named executive officers).
-Please see the description of such awards under "Retention Plans" above. - (4) For 2020 amounts, unless otherwise noted in the footnotes above, the compensation for our named executive officers other than Messrs.
-Abrahams and Cohen was paid in NIS and have been converted to U.S. Dollars using the average exchange rate for 2020 based on the applicable payment dates of such compensation (NIS 3.47: USD \$1).
-For 2019 amounts, unless otherwise noted in the footnotes above, the compensation for our named executive officers other than Messrs.
-Abrahams and Cohen was paid in NIS and have been converted to U.S. Dollars using the average exchange rate for 2019 based on the applicable payment dates of such compensation (NIS 3.56: USD \$1). - (5) Amount reflects (A) a contribution of \$6,270 by the company to an Israeli pension fund under Israeli law, (B) a contribution of \$8,502 by the company to the executive's severance fund under Section 14 of the Israeli Severance Pay Law-1963, (C) a contribution of \$3,396 by the company to an Israeli educational fund, (D) an annual contribution to a long-term disability insurance of \$726, and (E) a contribution of \$771 by the company as convalescence pay.
-Also includes a company-paid cell phone allowance of \$303, an annual transportation allowance of \$19,440, costs incurred by the company for home security services of \$66,512, a tax gross-up related to company-paid holiday-related gifts, health insurance, and costs associated with company-paid business meetings that are taxable under Israeli law, as well as his children's participation in a company-sponsored camp of \$2,441, and costs incurred by the company for holiday-related gifts of \$350. - (6) For Messrs.
-Abrahams and Cohen, amount includes 401(k) matching contributions made by us of \$6,000 and a \$560 wellness benefit.
-Neither Mr. Abrahams nor Mr. Cohen received perquisites with a value that exceeded \$10,000, in the aggregate, in 2020. - (7) Amount reflects (A) a contribution of \$14,814 by the company to an Israeli pension fund under Israeli law, (B) a contribution of \$20,413 by the company to the executive's severance fund under Section 14 of the Israeli Severance Pay Law-1963, (C) a contribution of \$3,396 by the company to an Israeli educational fund, (D) an annual contribution to a long-term disability insurance of \$1,474, and (E) a contribution of \$771 by the company as convalescence pay.
-Amount also includes a company-paid cell phone allowance of \$98, an annual transportation allowance of \$430, a tax gross-up related to company-paid holiday-related gifts, health insurance, and costs associated with company-paid business meetings that are taxable under Israeli law, as well as his children's participation in a company-sponsored camp of \$3,758, costs incurred by the company for holiday-related gifts of \$350, and an annual food allowance of \$2,605. - (8) Amount reflects (A) a contribution of \$12,466 by the company to an Israeli pension fund under Israeli law, (B) a contribution of \$18,012 by the company to the executive's severance fund under Section 14 of the Israeli Severance Pay Law-1963, (C) a contribution of \$3,396 by the company to an Israeli educational fund, (D) an annual contribution to a long-term disability insurance of \$1,833, and (E) a contribution of \$771 by the company as convalescence pay.
-Amount also includes a company-paid cell phone allowance of \$183, an annual transportation allowance of \$412, a tax gross-up related to company-paid holiday-related gifts, health insurance, and costs associated with company-paid business meetings that are taxable under Israeli law, as well as his children's participation in a company-sponsored camp of \$3,758, costs incurred by the company for holiday-related gifts of \$350, and an annual food allowance of \$2,489. - (9) The payouts under our annual bonus plan for 2020 are not included in this column as the Company financial statements required for our board of directors to determine the 2020 Bonus Plan Adjusted EBITDA for 2020 are not yet final, and accordingly our board of directors has not yet determined the bonus pool or the allocations of the bonus pool to our management employees, including the named executive officers.
-We anticipate that such determinations will be made in the first quarter of 2021, at which time the Company will disclose the amounts of such bonuses.
-Additionally, since the 2020 fiscal year is only recently completed, our board of directors has not yet made a determination with respect to an annual bonus payment for Mr. Antokol, but we anticipate that such determination will be made in the first quarter of 2021, at which time the Company will disclose the amount of such bonus.
-For additional information, see "-Annual Bonus Plan" above. - (10) For 2020, amounts in this column reflect 50% of the estimated annual payouts pursuant to the named executive officer's Appreciation Units under the 2017-2020 Retention Plan for the 2020 fiscal year, which amount was paid to the named executive officer in July 2020 based on the estimated total annual appreciation pool for 2020 (which amounts are calculated and paid in U.S. Dollars for all named executive officers).
-For certain participants, including the named executive officers, 50% of the estimated annual payment is paid to the participant in July of each calendar year based on the estimated total annual appreciation pool for such year, with the remaining portion of the payment due to a participant in respect of his Appreciation Units for the calendar year paid following the end of the year as described above.
-The total payouts pursuant to the named executive officer's Appreciation Units under our 2017-2020 Retention Plan are not yet included in this column as the Company financial statements required for our board of directors to determine the payouts are not final.
-Accordingly our board of directors has not yet determined the total appreciation pool for 2020, but we anticipate that such determination will be made in the first quarter of 2021, at which time the Company will disclose the amounts of such payouts.
+- (4) Amount reflects (A) a contribution of \$7,312 by the company to an Israeli pension fund under Israeli law, (B) a contribution of \$9,927 by the company to the executive's severance fund under Section 14 of the Israeli Severance Pay Law, 5723-1963, (C) a contribution of \$3,966 by the company to an Israeli educational fund, (D) an annual contribution to a long-term disability insurance of \$788, and (E) a contribution of \$741 by the company as convalescence pay.
+Also includes a company-paid cell phone allowance of \$185, costs incurred by the company for home security services of \$68,207, a tax gross-up related to company-paid holiday-related gifts, health insurance, and costs associated with company-paid business meetings that are taxable under Israeli law, as well as his children's participation in a company-sponsored camp of \$2,578, and costs incurred by the company for holiday-related gifts of \$351. - (5) For Messrs.
+Abrahams and Cohen, amount includes 401(k) matching contributions made by us of \$6,000.
+Neither Mr. Abrahams nor Mr. Cohen received perquisites with a value that exceeded \$10,000, in the aggregate, in 2019. - (6) Amount reflects (A) a contribution of \$17,509 by the company to an Israeli pension fund under Israeli law, (B) a contribution of \$23,835 by the company to the executive's severance fund under Section 14 of the Israeli Severance Pay Law, 5723-1963, (C) a contribution of \$3,966 by the company to an Israeli educational fund, (D) an annual contribution to a long-term disability insurance of \$1,431, and (E) a contribution of \$741 by the company as convalescence pay.
+Amount also includes a company-paid cell phone allowance of \$277, an annual transportation allowance of \$502, a tax gross-up related to company-paid holiday-related gifts, health insurance, and costs associated with company-paid business meetings that are taxable under Israeli law, as well as his children's participation in a company-sponsored camp of \$2,578, costs incurred by the company for holiday-related gifts of \$351, and an annual food allowance of \$2,933. - (7) Amount reflects (A) a contribution of \$14,291 by the company to an Israeli pension fund under Israeli law, (B) a contribution of \$21,034 by the company to the executive's severance fund under Section 14 of the Israeli Severance Pay Law, 5723-1963, (C) a contribution of \$3,966 by the company to an Israeli educational fund, (D) an annual contribution to a long-term disability insurance of \$2,121, and (E) a contribution of \$680 by the company as convalescence pay.
+Amount also includes a company-paid cell phone allowance of \$293, an annual transportation allowance of \$481, a tax gross-up related to company-paid holiday-related gifts, health insurance, and costs associated with company-paid business meetings that are taxable under Israeli law, as well as his children's participation in a company-sponsored camp of \$3,894, costs incurred by the company for holiday-related gifts of \$351, and an annual food allowance of \$2,578.

-Grants of Plan-Based Awards in the Fiscal Year Ended December 31, 2020
+Grants of Plan-Based Awards in the Fiscal Year Ended December 31, 2019

-The following table provides information relating to grants of plan-based awards made to our named executive officers during the fiscal year ended December 31, 2020.
+The following table provides information relating to grants of plan-based awards made to our named executive officers during the fiscal year ended December 31, 2019.